 A 3.5kW solar panel system will make you around £600 a year from energy bill savings and payments from the Feed-in Tariff scheme.

 Costs of solar panels have plummetted over the last few years, with a 3.5kW system now costing around £5,000 on average.

-You can compare prices from local installers in your area by filling in the form at the top of this page.
+You can get a free quote from local trusted installer by filling in the form at the top of this page.

 3.5kW solar systems

 A 3.5kW solar panel system is a popular size for UK homeowners looking to install solar panels.
 This is one of the largest sizes that qualifies for the top rate of Feed-in Tariff payments, although there is a larger size that qualifies, a 4kW system.

 With a 3kW system you can expect to earn around £600 a year.
 These earnings are made in three ways.
 Firstly, you will reduce your electricity bills by around 50% as you will be able to use the free electricity generated by your panels.
 Secondly, the Feed-in Tariff scheme pays you for generating renewable energy.
 Thirdly, you get paid for any spare electricity that you do not use which automatically goes back into the grid for others to use.

 It’s worth noting that the future of the Feed-in Tariff (FiT) scheme is not looking good.
 In July 2015 the government announced they would be reviewing the future of the scheme in 2016 with an eye to either removing it or significantly removing it.
 However they did confirm that anyone who installs before 2016 will be guaranteed the FiT payments for 20 years.